Australia v India - fourth test scoreboard

 The Indian Super League (ISL) has been expanded to 10 teams next season from the current eight, organisers of the franchise-based soccer competition said on Monday.

-ADELAIDE Scoreboard at lunch on the fourth day of the fourth test between Australia and India at the Adelaide Oval on Friday.
+ADELAIDE Scoreboard at close of play on the first day of the fourth test between Australia and India at the Adelaide Oval on Tuesday.

 Australia won the toss and elected to bat